How to fix ERR_SSL_VERSION_OR_CIPHER_MISMATCH

 Check your internet connection

 This error is sometimes triggered simply due to a poor internet connection.
-Check your internet connection to ensure everything is working properly on that front and contact your Internet Service Provider if you need help.
+Check your internet connection to ensure everything is working properly on that front and contact your Internet Service Provider if you need help, together with the provider it is important to find out what is good internet speed for you so that you do not face such a problem in the future.

 Check the SSL certificate